dbehnke/oracle12c-vagrant/README.md

 ## Connect to Database

-  Default password for sys, system is vagrant - Port 1521 - service cdb (for container), pdb (for pluggable database)
+  Default password for sys, system is vagrant - Port 1521 - service cdb12c (for container), pdb (for pluggable database)